Constitution and Bylaws of the

 Section 8.
 Dues shall be prorated to the first day of the calendar month and year in which the member is elected to membership.

 Section 9.
-Any member of this Association may request inactive status by reason of any disability, physical or otherwise, absence from the country, election, appointment to or employment in a position that prohibits the practice of law, or retirement from the practice of law.
-This request shall be made in writing and submitted to the Executive Board of the local chapter.
-Such status may be granted upon approval of at least three-fourths (3/4) vote of the Executive Board of the local chapter and the National Board.
+Any member of this Association may request Temporary Inactive status by reason of any physical or mental disability that prevents the member from being able to practice law, or absence from the country or otherwise being in an employment position that does not permit the practice of law This request shall be made in writing and submitted to the Executive Board of the local chapter.
+Such status may be granted upon approval of at least 75% vote of the Executive Board of the local chapter and 75% vote of the National Board members present and voting in person or remotely.
 Inactive status is separate and distinct from that of Emeritus member as defined in the Constitution, Article III, Section 2(6).

-A member who is placed on inactive status shall be relieved from the payment of dues and assessments but shall not be entitled to voting privileges.
+A member who is placed on Temporary Inactive status shall not be entitled to voting privileges.

 An inactive member who desires to return to active status shall submit an appropriate written request to the Executive Board of the local chapter.
-Said member shall be restored to active status in this Association upon approval of at least three-fourths (3/4) vote of the Executive Board of the local chapter and the National Board.
+Said member shall be restored to active status in this Association upon a vote of approval of at least 75% of the members of the Executive Board of the local chapter and 75% of the National Board members present and voting in person or remotely.

 Section 10.
-Any active member in good standing may request a transfer of his or her membership from one local chapter to another upon moving his or her practice, residence, or both, to a geographical location other than the location of the chapter where he or she is presently a member.
+Any active member in good standing may request a transfer of his or her membership from one local chapter to another upon moving his or her practice, residence, or both, to a geographical location other than the location of the chapter where he or she is presently a member, or upon the revocation or suspension of the active member’s chapter.

 Such a request shall be made in writing to the Executive Board of the new chapter to which the new member is requesting a transfer of his or her membership.
 The advice and comment of the new chapter shall be submitted to the National Board in writing and signed by the President of the new chapter.
 The National Board shall consider the advice and comment of the new chapter before acting upon said request.
 The sole power to approve such a transfer shall be vested in the National Board.

-A member requesting a transfer to a different chapter by reason of his or her moving his or her practice or residence shall request that such transfer be made to the chapter nearest to the member’s new business address.
+A member requesting a transfer to a different chapter by reason of his or her moving his or her practice or residence or upon revocation or suspension of the active member’s chapter, shall request that such transfer be made to the chapter nearest to the member’s new business address.

 Upon approval or rejection of said request, the member shall be notified thereof by the Secretary of the Association.